-The government’s strategy on bond issuance is focused on gradually increasing the share of domestic debt to 50% of public debt (currently the share of domestic debt is 38% of public debt).
+The government’s bond issuance strategy is to increase the share of domestic debt to 30% of total public debt.

 By auction and by reopening methods, the government of Tunisia has built three maturities benchmarks.
 Despite the existence of a REPO market, the secondary market is not dynamic.
 Strategically, it plans to build a yield curve when the secondary market becomes transparent and dynamic.
 However, a regulatory agency, the Conseil des Marchés Financiers (CMF), currently simply builds a curve from the issues on the primary market.